This article was last updated Sept 6, 2022.

-TRICARE is a health care program for uniformed services members, retirees and their families.
+TRICARE is a health care program for service members, retirees and their families.
 To find out if you’re eligible, visit the TRICARE website External Site.

 Do I lose health insurance the day I turn 26 or is there a grace period?

-When you lose coverage after turning 26 depends on your parent's health insurance coverage.
-Different health insurance carriers have different rules for when you lose coverage after turning age 26, so it's important to check the benefits document or talk to their employer.
+Different health insurance carriers have different rules for when you lose coverage after turning age 26, so it's important to check your parent's benefits document or talk to their employer to know for sure.

 Is turning 26 a qualifying life event?

-If you're still on your parent's health insurance plan, turning 26 may cause you to lose minimum essential coverage, which is a qualifying life event Opens New Window.
+If you're still on your parent's health insurance plan, turning 26 may cause you to lose minimum essential coverage, which is a qualifying life event Opens New Window and kicks off a special enrollment period.
 This means you can sign up for coverage, even if it’s not during an Open Enrollment Period.

 Keep in mind, your special enrollment period is 60 days before and after you lose coverage.
 If you don’t enroll during this time, you’ll need to wait for the next Open Enrollment Period.
-The 2022 Open Enrollment Period for Individual coverage runs Nov.
+The Open Enrollment Period for individual coverage runs Nov.
 1–Jan.
-15, 2021.
+15 each year.
 If you plan to enroll in an employer-sponsored health plan, the Open Enrollment Period varies, depending on the company.

 What if I’m under 26 and experience a life event?
 Can I stay on my parent's plan?

-Even if you’ve experienced a life event, like marriage, having or adopting a child, or have job-based coverage available to you, you can stay on your parent's plan until you turn 26.
+Even if you’ve experienced another life event, such as marriage, birth of a child, adoption of a child or have employer-sponsored coverage available to you, you can stay on your parent's plan until you turn 26.

 Is there a penalty for not enrolling in health insurance when I turn 26?

-No, there is no longer a fee for not having health coverage.
+No, there is no longer a federal tax penalty for not having health coverage.
 However, some states have their own individual health insurance mandates.